England

 Assured tenancies

-• Tenant is an individual (or each joint tenant is an individual)
+• The tenant is an individual (or each joint tenant is an individual)

-• Tenant occupies the premises as their main or only home
+• The tenant occupies the property as their main or only home

-• Tenancy doesn't fall within one of the exceptions below
+• The tenancy doesn't fall within one of the exceptions below.

 Exceptions

-Tenancies that aren't assured tenancies (including assured shorthold tenancies) are outside the scope of this guide.
+Tenancies that aren't assured tenancies are outside the scope of this guide.

 These are the exceptions where a tenancy is not an assured tenancy: